omprakash414/HMDA_Workshop2026/Day2_Commands.md

 ## 💡 Key Notes

 * Normalize abundance profiles before diversity analysis
-* Use Wilcoxon test for non-parametric microbiome comparisons
+* Use the Wilcoxon test for non-parametric microbiome comparisons
 * Use FDR-adjusted p-values (q-values) for multiple testing correction
 * Bray-Curtis and Kendall distance are commonly used in microbiome beta diversity
 * PCoA helps visualize microbial community separation